ProboCI/docker-ubuntu/README.md

     - drupal8

 ## Additional Packages and Tools
-The following packages and tools have been installed to all Probo Images to allow for additional functionality on images out of the box.
+The following packages and tools have been installed to all Probo Images to allow for additional functionality on images for building and testing web applications out of the box.

 - bundler
 - composer